mcran127/startup/README.md

 *3rd party call of pokeapi in builder page
 *use of post and get for builder to submit decks and main page to retrieve them *placeholder for login and logou service.
 Too lazy to format it with css though. oops

+## Login Deliverable

+For this deliverable, I added database functionality that worked with login and getting/storing decks *Created MongoDB database
+*Store login info along with a list of decks
+*Works with create user and login
+*Checks for existing users